SamuelEarl/fanny-pack-ui-old/src/routes/components/drop-zone.svelte.md

 Every piece of data sent to the computer is first converted to binary data by a microprocessor before processing and outputting the result.

+*NOTE: The number of bits per character is actually a bit more complex than what I explained above, but it works for our purposes.
+You can read more at this post: [How many bits or bytes are there in a character?](https://stackoverflow.com/a/4850316/9453009)*

 ## What is a buffer?
 Here's a simplified way of explaining what a buffer is: